How To: Sharing Trip Reports

 VIEW TRIP REPORTS

-If you want to find Trip Reports that you have created simply go to your My Profile page and look for the My Trip Reports tab.
+If you want to find trip reports that you have created, navigate to your My Profile page and look for the My Trip Reports tab.

-Insider's TipIf you're looking for beta on a specific place, rather than just want to see what the most recent trip reports have been, you can do that easily by visiting our Routes & Places .
-There you can search for a specific place, or a specific activity if you're seeking a great hike for example, and view all of the recent trip reports by place.
+Insider's TipIf you're looking for beta on a specific place, visit our Routes & Places webpage.
+There, you can search for a specific place (or a specific activity, if you're seeking a great hike for example) and view all of the recent trip reports by place.

 Add a comment